OhmEye/OhMarlin/README.md

   * Status info GLCD screen for DOGM LCDs
     * display Z coordinates to hundreds, not just tenths
     * display SD print progress percentage numerically, not just with the bar.
-    * display endstop state by reversing X,Y,Z labels in the coordinate line
+    * display endstop state by toggling capitalization of X,Y,Z labels in the coordinate line
     * display 0% instead of --- when fan is off.
     * display long filename when printing from SD instead of short 8.3 filename
   * Makers Tool Works LED controller